‘What’s Durex Mummy?’ Asks my 10 year old daughter as she sits next to me, while I’m doing some research for this blog post. ‘It’s a brand of condom.’

-Yes, people do have sex for fun, to make babies, for lots of reasons but what effect has being in a the midst of a global pandemic had on your sex life?
+Yes, people do have sex for fun, to make babies and for lots of reasons.
+But what effect has being in a the midst of a global pandemic had on your sex life?

-It may have had a good effect….your partner at home more often, spending more quality time together, but if condom sales are to be believed our sex drive has possibly hidden in the bottom of your wardrobe along with your ‘going out’ outfit.
+It may have had a good effect….your partner at home more often, spending more quality time together.
+However, if condom sales are to be believed our sex drive has possibly hidden in the bottom of your wardrobe along with your ‘going out’ outfit.
 If that is the case it is totally normal.
-COVID has generally caused people a great deal of anxiety so our bodies are in a constant state of ‘fight or flight’ and let’s face it when you’re trying to decide whether to fight the tiger or run from it procreation is the last thing on your mind.
-When you are in ‘fight or flight’ mode you produce hormones called cortisol and adrenaline and these prevent you from producing oxytocin, affectionately known as the ‘love hormone’.
+COVID has generally caused people a great deal of anxiety so our bodies are in a constant state of ‘fight or flight’.
+Let’s face it when you’re trying to decide whether to fight the tiger or run from it, procreation is the last thing on your mind.
+When you are in ‘fight or flight’ mode you produce hormones called cortisol and adrenaline.
+These prevent you from producing oxytocin, affectionately known as the ‘love hormone’.
 For your body to produce oxytocin you need to feel safe and relaxed.

-So where am I going with the above information, well, as its valentines day on Sunday I thought I would share about some essential oils that are known to have an aphrodisiac effect and I don’t mean one whiff of Jasmine or Ylang Ylang and you’re going to be all ‘let’s get down and hump like bunnies’, but the oils can help lower your anxiety and boost your oxytocin levels.
+So where am I going with the above information.
+Well, as its valentines day on Sunday I thought I would share about some essential oils that are known to have an aphrodisiac effect.
+I don’t mean one whiff of Jasmine or Ylang Ylang and you’re going to be all ‘let’s get down and hump like bunnies’, but the oils can help lower your anxiety and boost your oxytocin levels.

-The most well-known of the aphrodisiac oils is Jasmine (Jasminium grandiflorum), this is one of my favourite oils it reminds me of holidays in Greece.
-It is also one of the most expensive oils and one of the most adulterated so be aware if you decide to buy some.
-So what does this oil do that is so amazing well to quote Lavabre (2020) ‘it should not be considered a mere sexual stimulant, Jasmine releases inhibition, liberates imagination and develops exhilarating playfulness’.
-Basically what that means is that chemically Jasmine oil is full of esters and alcohols that balance your emotions and calm your mind, therefore supressing your ‘fight or flight’ and enabling more oxytocin release.
+The most well-known of the aphrodisiac oils is Jasmine (Jasminium grandiflorum).
+This is one of my favourite oils it reminds me of holidays in Greece.
+It is also one of the most expensive oils and the most adulterated so be aware if you decide to buy some.
+So what does this oil do that is so amazing?
+Well to quote Lavabre (2020) ‘it should not be considered a mere sexual stimulant.
+Jasmine releases inhibition, liberates imagination and develops exhilarating playfulness’.
+Basically what that means is that chemically Jasmine oil is full of esters and alcohols that balance your emotions and calm your mind.
+Therefore suppressing your ‘fight or flight’ and enabling more oxytocin release.

 Patchouli (Pogestemon cablin), Sandalwood (Santalum album) and Ginger (Zingiber officinale) all have similar properties.